 Chicken Chow Mein Noodles is the perfect easy ONE PAN meal for busy weeknights.
-Best of all, this authentic restaurant quality recipe comes together in 20 minutes so you can skip the takeout!
-Plus video!
+Best of all, this authentic Chinese restaurant quality recipe comes together in 20 minutes so you can skip the takeout!
+Plus meal prep instructions and video.

 Chow Mein is a classic ONE POT Chinese dish that my parents made often whenever they had lingering vegetables in the fridge.
 It was one of our favorites and we never grew tired of seeing it show up at the dinner table.